pswpswpsw/UnsolicitedAdviceForPhDStudents/README.md

 # UnsolicitedAdviceForPhDStudents

-This is a collections of advice for my Ph.D. students
+This is a collection of advice for my Ph.D. students.

 Shaowu Pan